By David Joel Miller.

 Don’t forget why you’re doing things.

-Some things we do because they’re important part because we choose to do them.
+Some things we do because they’re important in part because we choose to do them.
 If you find you are just doing things out of habit, they are unlikely to be making you happy.

 Don’t abuse your body.